Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 This process will help detect issues during the installation of the modules.
 For example:

-- Invalid module dependencies
+- Invalid module dependencies.
 - Syntax change: assets declaration, OWL updates, attrs.
-- References to standard fields, models not existing anymore or renamed.
+- References to standard fields, models, views not existing anymore or renamed.
-- Xpath that moved or were removed.
+- Xpath that moved or were removed from views.
-- Methods renamed or removed .
+- Methods renamed or removed.
 - ...

 .. _upgrade_custom/empty_database/test_fixes: